syldexiahime/jekyll-webring/README.md

 webring:
   # Will save and read data from _data/webring.yml
   # suggested to add this file to excludes in _config.yml otherwise jekyll watch will get stuck in a permanant regenerate loop
+  # (I also suggest setting this if you want to guarantee having the same webring generated, as many feeds only show the most recent items
+  # and will be unable to have a webring item generated for them if not saved)
   # default: nil
   data_file: webring